 Approximately 90 to 120 days before your planned retirement date, you should complete Form 6, "Claiming Your Monthly Retirement Benefit" (please see the Guides on Form 6 for additional detailed information about the retirement process).
-This form is available from the ORBIT website.
+This form is available on the ORBIT website.

-If you contribute to the Retirement System during the 6 months before your effective date of retirement (or you are currently out of service, but your last day of service with your last participating employer of the Retirement System is within 365 days prior to your effective date of retirement, and you had unused sick leave), your employer should complete the employer certification section (Section H) on your Form 6 before the form is sent to the Retirement System.
+If you contribute to the Retirement System during the 6 months before your effective date of retirement, your employer should complete the employer certification section (Section H) on your Form 6 before the form is sent to the Retirement System.